freeCodeCamp/chapter/README.md

 This is a lot lighter setup, but you need to provide your own Postgres DB.
 If you don't want to run one locally you can get it as a service on [ElephantSQL](https://www.elephantsql.com/).

+After you setup the DB instance local or remote, create a database, add the DB name and credentials to .env

 MAKE SURE TO SET `IS_DOCKER=` in `.env` to blank

 ```